-No individual support is available for Django-Music-Publisher (DMP), which is usual for open-source projects.
-As many music publishers are unfamiliar with this concept, an explanation is due here.
+No individual support is available for DMP, which is usual for open-source projects.
+Because most music professionals are unfamiliar with this concept, an explanation is due here.

 If you run into an issue with any third party, most notably a CMO or their administrative agency, and they tell you to ask your software vendor for support, that would be you.

 If you forget your password and have to reset it, there is no one who can do it but you.

 If you have any issues whatsoever, solving them is solely your responsibility.